Fitness Center at Texas Diabetes Institute

-Receive the assistance of an onsite registered nurse to check blood sugar before and after exercise.
+An onsite registered nurse can assist you by checking your blood sugar before and after exercise.
 You’ll have a log of your blood sugar, blood pressure, weight and activity throughout the exercise program to motivate you to reach your goals.

 Benefits of Exercise for Health Management